 1. Affidavit of Levi Lewis, March 20, 1834, which appeared in: 1) Susquehanna Register and Northern Pennsylvanian, May 1, 1834 and 2) Howe, Eber D. Mormonism Unvailed: Or, A Faithful Account of That Singular Imposition and Delusion From Its Rise to the Present Time.
 Painesville, OH; 1834.

 2. Article "The Early Mormons" in Broome Republican, Binghamton, New York, July 28, 1880.
 [This is what other sources refer to as the interview in which Eliza does not mention the seduction attempt.
-However, the source is only a newspaper article which briefly mentions that Eliza was present at an interview with Sallie McKune (her sister-in-law) and that she corroborated a brief statement by made by Sallie.
-It is far from a transcription of an interview with Eliza.]
+However, this source is only a newspaper article which briefly mentions that Eliza was present at an interview with Sallie McKune (her sister-in-law) and that she corroborated a brief statement made by Sallie.
+It is not a transcription of an interview with Eliza.]

 3. Stocker, Rhamathus M. Centennial History of Susquehanna County, Pennsylvania.
 Philadelphia, R.T.
 Peck & Co., 1887.